Aloo Paneer Paratha Recipe

 Notes

-Make sure to boil the potatoes and refrigerate them for 8-10 hours.
-This way they are not very sticky.
+Boil the potatoes and refrigerate them for 8-10 hours.
+This will prevent them from becoming very sticky.

 Adjust the green chilies according to your taste.